fuzzylogicxx/fuzzylogic/posts/march-’24-trip-to-marbella.md

 When hanging out in the apartment on my own at night I watched [The Creator](https://www.imdb.com/title/tt11858890/) which was fun, a bit of Curb your enthusiasm (final season) and some [Shogun](https://www.imdb.com/title/tt2788316/).

-Food-wise, when I was on my own I kept it simple with dinners at Venta las Pacos – they do stuff like Supa de Mariano, pepper steak + chips and flan.
+Food-wise, when I was on my own I kept it simple with dinners at Venta las Pacos – they do stuff like Supa de Mariano, pepper steak with chips and a dessert of flan.
 It’s cheap as chips and full of locals arriving after their work.
 Cibo is also decent, the Hamberguesa Casera at [Asador Nagüeles](https://asadornagueles.com/) is banging and there’s a wee joint (name escapes me) near the harbour where I had a cheap but perfect morning coffee and croissant and could just enjoy watching people go by.

 [Restaurante el cortijo](https://elcortijoestepona.com/menu/) – no tapas!!!
 No pizza, pasta!!!
 Downpour.
 Home made apple cake, crème brûlée. monkfish clams prawns in almond almost curry sauce from great grandmother.
 Beautiful Tempranillo wine.
 Beef/ham.
 Tuna tataki.
 Patatas bravos. /
 Pan y M ginger health shots /